Skip to content

 3. Rafael Nadal

-Roger Federer and Novak Djokovic have repeatedly called Rafael Nadal their ‘most great rival.’
-The twenty Grand Slams of Nadal are the same as the one in Federer and 35 Masters 1000s.
+Roger Federer and Novak Djokovic have repeatedly called Rafael Nadal their ‘greatest rival.’
+The twenty Grand Slams of Nadal are the same as the ones of Federer and 35 Masters 1000s.
 He also has a single Olympic Gold and has a 100-2 record with 13 Roland Garros titles.

 Unbelievably, Nadal is the youngest to finish the Grand Slam career in the Open Era (at only 24).